system-pclub/rust-study/README.md

 Table 4.
 Detailed labels are in columns "F" - "R".

-Lines 1018 - 1019. "out of which 20 use interior-unsafe functions to
+Lines 1018 - 1019. "out of which 19 use interior-unsafe functions to
 share data."
 The detailed labels for whether an unsafe function or an interior unsafe function is used are in columns "N" - "O".

 Lines 1052 - 1054.
-"To ensure lifetime covers all usages, eight bugs use Arc to wrap shareddata and the other six bugs use global variables as shared variables."
+"To ensure lifetime covers all usages, nine bugs use Arc to wrap shared data and the other six bugs use global variables as shared variables."
 The detailed labels are in columns "T" - "X".

 Lines 1067 - 1073.
-"15 of them do not synchronize (protect) the shared
+"17 of them do not synchronize (protect) the shared
 memory accesses at all, and the memory is shared using unsafe code.
 This result shows that using unsafe code to bypass Rust compiler checks can severely degrade concurrency safety of Rust programs.
-22 of them synchronize their shared memory accesses, but there are issues in the synchronization."
+21 of them synchronize their shared memory accesses, but there are issues in the synchronization."
 The detailed labels are in columns "Z" - "AA".

 Lines 1110 - 1111.
-"Improper use of interior mutability can cause non-blocking bugs (14 in total in our studied set)."
-The detailed labels are in column "AE"
+"Improper use of interior mutability can cause non-blocking bugs (13 in total in our studied set)."
+The detailed labels are in column "AG"

-How to fix non-blocking bugs are labeled in columns "AG" - "AK".
+How to fix non-blocking bugs are labeled in columns "AJ" - "AN".